EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/09_production/README.md

       evidence, whether a `VITE_` variable can hold a secret
 - [ ] The host config has the history-mode fallback, `immutable` caching for `/assets/*` and `no-cache` for `index.html`
+- [ ] `npm run verify:serving` exits 0 against your deployment — the step 5bis
+      container, or your Netlify/Vercel URL if you have one
 - [ ] A **hard refresh** on a deep link returns the app, not a 404
+- [ ] A request for an asset that does not exist returns **404**, not `index.html`
+      with `Content-Type: text/html` — and you have seen what the browser reports when it does not
+- [ ] You can name the two checks `npm run verify:serving -- http://localhost:4173`
+      fails on `vite preview`, and why the others pass there for free
 - [ ] `app.config.errorHandler` is wired and catches an error thrown from a component

 **The pipeline is real**